 Examples of Internal Communication include:

-Also, develop and describe the means and controls you will use to make sure EMS documentation is up to date and readily available to all employees.
-The EMS Document Control Procedure describes how to manage EMS documentation.
-It describes how documents are periodically reviewed and revised and how obsolete documents are promptly removed from all points of issue and use.
+Develop and describe the means and controls you will use to make sure EMS documentation is up to date and readily available to all employees.

 The EMS Document Control Procedure should address how EMS documents will be: